 The current BBSP includes few development provisions for the northern portion of the site (the Northern Residential Precinct) due to the unknown constraints of this land with its undulating topography at the time of adopting the structure plan.
-Engineering design details have now advanced to the point that additional provisions are proposed to facilitate the future development of the land.
+Detailed landscaping and urban design assessment of the land have now been completed for this Precinct, allowing engineering design details to be finalised.
+This process has now advanced to the point that additional provisions are proposed to be added to the BBSP to facilitate the future development of the land.